shopsys/shopsys/docs/configuration/how-to-set-up-domains-and-locales.md

 ### 5. Change the locale for an existing domain

-This scenario is not supported by default because of the fact, that change of the locale within an already running eshop almost never happens.
+This scenario is not supported by default because change of the locale within an already running eshop almost never happens.
 However, there is workaround even for this scenario.

 #### 5.1 Change the locale to the locale that is already used by another domain

-If you need to change the locale of a specific domain to another locale that is already used by another domain, just set the required locale for this domain in the `config/domains.yaml`.
+If you need to change the locale of a specific domain to another locale that is already used by another domain, set the required locale for this domain in the `config/domains.yaml`.

 #### 5.2 Change the locale to the locale that is not yet used by another domain

-If you need to change the locale of a specific domain to another locale that is not yet already used by another domain, add new temporary domain with this new locale and follow the instructions of [How to add a new domain](#2-how-to-add-a-new-domain).
+If you need to change the locale of a specific domain to another, not yet used, locale, add a new temporary domain with this new locale and follow the instructions of [How to add a new domain](#2-how-to-add-a-new-domain).
 The following procedure is the same as in the case with [Change the locale to the locale that is already used by another domain](#51-change-the-locale-to-the-locale-that-is-already-used-by-another-domain).

 ### 6. Change domains appearance